AkshayRavi/Python-OCR-GUI/README.md

 # Python-OCR-GUI
-A GUI that uses pytesseract OCR
+A Graphical User Interface program in Python that uses Pytesseract OCR Library to read text from the Image provided and displays it.